High (Feeder song)

 "High" is a song by Feeder, released as the fourth and final single from their 1997 debut album, Polythene.
 This track was not included on the album until its re-issue in October of the same year and is seen as a fan anthem.

+Although the single made a low chart position for a "classic of the genre", it's regularly played at Feeder shows including festivals.

 Reception

 It was the first Feeder single to be playlisted on BBC Radio 1, reaching number 24 on the UK Singles Chart making it their first top 40 hit.
 It also got extensive radio play, and made the B-list.
 Frontman Grant Nicholas was once quoted saying that the song is about friendship and the drawbacks of relationships.
 It's been strongly hinted that the line "I'm going out for a while, so I can get high with my friends" is a reference to marijuana.
 It also is regarded as the song that kept the band in the United States for 11 months during 1998, touring with Everclear.

 The track was featured in the film Can't Hardly Wait in 1998, and reached numbers 24 and 36 on the Billboard Mainstream Rock and Modern Rock Tracks charts, respectively.
 Because of Billboard chart rules at the time, the song was ineligible to chart on the Hot 100 due to a lack of commercial single release.
 The soundtrack album of "Can't Hardly Wait", was however certified Gold by the RIAA for 500,000 units shipped, and "High" was one of the most requested tracks on US college radio during the summer of 1998.